pmean/classes/biostats-1/src/5501-syllabus.md

 The number of assignments and the point totals may change, but this should be a reasonable approximation.

--   Approximately thirteen written assignments worth 10 to 20 points each
+-   Approximately fiftenthirteen written assignments worth 10 to 20 points each
 -   One semester project worth 75 points
 -   Quizzes/Participation/Extra Credit/Additional Assignments to be determined, but not a major percentage of your total points.
 -   One midterm Exam worth 100 points